Alex Langhorn

 Confiscation Proceedings

 • R v.
-Luxton [2024] EWCA Crim 340 – led by David Perry KC – in an appeal against the Crown Court’s refusal to make a confiscation order.
-In the course of the Judgment in this and the linked case the Court of Appeal provided guidance in respect of the approach to the postponement of confiscation proceedings and the so called “slip rule”, section 385 of the Sentencing Act 2020 (instructed by the Crown Prosecution Service – Proceeds of Crime Division).
+Luxton [2024] 1 W.L.R.
+4804 – led by David Perry KC – representing the appellant in an appeal against the Crown Court’s refusal to make a confiscation order.
+In the course of the Judgment in this and the linked case the Court of Appeal provided guidance in respect of the proper approach to the postponement of confiscation proceedings and the so called “slip rule”, section 385 of the Sentencing Act 2020 (instructed by the Crown Prosecution Service – Proceeds of Crime Division).

 Misconduct in a Public Office